 Background Information on Tent of Nations

-[1] In 2001, the Nassar family named their farm Tent of Nations, receiving visitors from around the world to foster a connection between the land and people.
+Tent of Nations is a peace project located on a farm owned for over 100 years by the Nassar family, located 6 miles southwest of Bethlehem in the occupied Palestinian territories.
+Situated in Area C under Israeli administrative and security control, the farm is located on a hilltop surrounded by Israeli settlements.[1]
+In 2001, the Nassar family named their farm Tent of Nations, receiving visitors from around the world to foster a connection between the land and people.
 The farm is dedicated to sustainable agriculture and hosts programs for women and children from the area.
-In 2019, the number of international visitors was close to 10,000.
-Tent of Nations is supported by church and religious organizations in the U.S.A. and Europe, who host visits to the farm, help support Tent of Nations’ educational and peacebuilding programs, and sponsor volunteers who live and work on the farm.
-Since 2001, Tent of Nations has been a place where “people from many different countries come together to learn, to share, and to build bridges of understanding and hope.”
+In 2019, international visitors numbered 10,000.
+Tent of Nations is supported by church and religious organizations in the U.S.A. and Europe, which host visits to the farm, help support Tent of Nations’ educational and peacebuilding programs, and sponsor volunteers who live and work on the farm.
+Since 2001, Tent of Nations has been a place where “people from many different countries come together to learn, to share, and to build bridges of understanding and hope.

-Due to the delay in the re-registration process, the Nassar family’s lawyer prepared documents to resubmit to the Supreme Court asking them to take further action.
-Within three days, he was informed that the Committee authorized by the Civil Administration to review this case will reconvene on December 13th, As in many situations in the past, the hearing was postponed and rescheduled for January 16, 2022.
+After two more years of additional delays, a meeting was held in February 2021 by the Re- Registration Committee of the Civil Administration, the purpose of which was to determine and inform the family about next steps in the re-registration process.
+Between February and August 2021, nothing further was heard from the Civil Administration although the lawyer inquired several times.
+Due to the delays, Nassars’ lawyer prepared documents to resubmit to the Supreme Court asking them to take further action.
+Within three days, he was informed that the Committee authorized by the Civil Administration to review this case would reconvene on December 13, 2021.
+That hearing was postponed and rescheduled for January 16, 2022.

 ____________________________________